MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 ### Upload image to ACR

-Now, we upload the built image to the ACR created in the previous steps.
+Next, upload the built image to the ACR you created in the previous steps.

-If you haven't already done so, log in to the container registry.
+If you haven't already done so, sign in to the container registry.

 ### [Bash](#tab/in-bash)